ans-group/docs.ukfast.co.uk/source/fastdrive/sharingfiles.md

 __Send me a copy of this email__ - If this option is selected, you'll also be emailed the exact same copy of the email that is being sent to your recipients __Note: If _Encrypt Email_ is selected, this option won't be available.__

+__Require recipients to log in__ - If this option is selected, the recipients will have to log in with their FASTdrive credentials before they can access any of the files that they have been sent.

+__Allow recipients to:__ - You can either allow recipients to _have full control_ or __Note: If _Encrypt Email_ is selected, this option won't be available.__

+__Access expires__ - You have the option to make your message expire after a certain amount of time.
+You can set this as low as one day or you can choose for access to never expire at all.

+__Accesses per user__ - You can choose to limit how many times a user can access the files within the email.
+You can set this between 1 and 10 or you can set this as unlimited.

+__Always link to the latest version of the file__ - If this option is selected, whenever the user opens the email, they will have access to the latest versions of the file(s) that they have been sent, even if a newer version has been saved after the email has been set up.
+If this option is not selected, the user will only be able to access the version that has been sent to them.

+__Remember subject and custom message for next time__ - If this option is selected, the subject and message that you have entered for this email will be remembered the next time that you send an email.
+This is particularly useful if you're going to be consistently sending the same email to multiple different users.

 __For more information on how to add contacts to your address books and distribution groups, take a look at the following pages:__

 [Distribution Groups](https://docs.ukfast.co.uk/fastdrive/distributiongroups.html)